 - 1. Introduce the topic - 2.
 Summarize the papers (This is the main part) - 3.
 Underline differences and similarities of the algorithms - 4.
-Declare a winning method and how to ameliorate it
+Elaborate on benefits and deficiencies of each method

-1. Introduce the topic: this part considers all the papers and should be prepared as a team

-- Introduce your group topic - Introduce the papers briefly and motivate how you structured the presentation and why - Think of a presentation's order that - helps people understand what you are talking about - Avoid unnecessary repetition of already explained concepts
+- 1. Introduce the topic: this part considers all the papers and should be prepared as a team - ► Introduce your group topic - Introduce the papers briefly and motivate how you structured the presentation and why - ▶ Think of a presentation's order that - ▶ helps people understand what you are talking about - Avoid unnecessary repetition of already explained concepts

-2. How to summarize a paper: everyone is responsible for his/her paper

-- Summarize Motivation, Hypotheses and Contributions - Explain how the algorithms is derived from the state of the art and its pseudocode.

-Integrate with additional material if needed.

-Analyze the results
+- 2. How to summarize a paper: everyone is responsible for his/her paper - Summarize Motivation, Hypotheses and Contributions - Explain how the algorithm is derived from the state of the art and its pseudocode.
+Integrate with additional material if needed. - ► Analyze the results